 Burko doesn't photograph landscapes in a traditional way where the eye looks out on a scene that includes earth and sky.
 You'll see no skies in her photographs, and common landscape features such as trees are distorted or made unrecognizable.

 Diane Burko's process as a landscape painter has been to take her own photographs of monumental sites throughout the world and then use them as reference studies for full-scale paintings.
 Photography became an end in itself in 2000, when she developed her first series culled from thousands of Kodak slides taken from research excursions.
 This suite of 9x12 inch Iris prints led to using a Fuji 4 x 5/6 medium format camera and scanning the film to create larger 24x30 inch images.
 Since 2004, digital SLR's have been her mainstay.
-She currently uses a Canon EOS 5 Mark II, with a 24-105 lens.
+She currently uses a Canon EOS 5 Mark II and Mark III, both with a 24-105 lens, as well as a Sony Nex VII.

 All prints prior to 2010 were printed on German Etching Hahnemuhle.
 Since 2010 she uses Canson 100% Rag.